How to protect yourself financially if your holiday goes wrong.

 Personal accident cover – disability and death

-Travel insurance can cover a personal accident payment made for permanent disability or death.
+Some travel insurance policies can cover a personal accident payment made for permanent disability or death.

 Lost baggage on flights